Doctoral Program

 Research Examination Decision

-- Immediately after the exam, the examiners meet for approximately 30 minutes to discuss student’s performance, and make one of the following decisions:
+- Immediately after the exam, the examiners meet for approximately 30 minutes to discuss the student’s performance and make one of the following recommendations:

 - Pass